-We study systems with different degrees of polydispersity by choosing $\sigma_A$ to be uniformly distributed as $\sigma_A\in[1-\Delta,\,1+\Delta]$ with $\Delta=\sqrt{12}\delta/2$, which for 5\,\% and 10\,\% polydispersity corresponds to $\Delta=0.087$ and $\Delta=0.173$, respectively.
-Randomly drawing a value $\sigma_A$ from the distribution for each molecule could lead to substantial finite size effects by sampling the distribution inaccurately~\cite{Kuechler2022}.
-Therefore, we sampled the distribution inspired by the procedure of Küchler and Horbach \cite{Kuechler2022,Kuechler2023} by defining 500 different types of molecules, whose $\sigma_A$-values are equidistantly spaced within $[1-\Delta,\,1+\Delta]$.
-There are thus four molecules of each size in our system consisting of 2000 molecules.
+by choosing $\sigma_A$ to be uniformly distributed as $\sigma_A\in[1-\Delta,\,1+\Delta]$ with $\Delta=\sqrt{12}\delta/2$, which for 5\,\% and 10\,\% polydispersity corresponds to $\Delta=0.087$ and $\Delta=0.173$, respectively.
+Randomly drawing a value $\sigma_A$ from the distribution for each molecule may lead to substantial finite size effects by sampling the distribution inaccurately~\cite{Kuechler2022}.
+Therefore, we sampled the distribution inspired by the procedure of K{\"u}chler and Horbach \cite{Kuechler2022,Kuechler2023} by defining 500 different types of molecules, whose $\sigma_A$-values are equally spaced within the interval $[1-\Delta,\,1+\Delta]$.
+There are four molecules of each size in our system consisting of $N=2000$ molecules.

-Two kinds of simulations were performed: 1) Standard NVT (MD) simulations employing the time step $\Delta t=0.002$ and a Nosé–Hoover thermostat with relaxation time 0.2.
-The MD units refer to the size and energy of A particles in the monodisperse model.
-2) Swap MC simulations, where we alternate between short segments of NVT simulations (for $t=0.32$ each, with $\Delta t=0.005$) and $2N$ consecutive attempts of swapping the parameters $\sigma_\mathrm{A}$ (and, therefore, also $\sigma_\mathrm{B}$) of randomly chosen pairs of molecules.
-Each swap attempt is accepted with a probability according to the Metropolis rule, resulting in acceptance rates of 15-30\% (Appendix).
+Two kinds of simulations were performed: 1) Standard \textit{NVT} Molecular Dynamics (MD) simulations with time step $\Delta t=0.002$ and a Nosé–Hoover thermostat with relaxation time $0.2$.
+The MD units used refer to the size and energy of the A particles of the monodisperse model.
+2) Swap MC simulations alternating between short \textit{NVT} MD simulations (for $t=0.32$ each, with $\Delta t=0.005$) and $2N$ consecutive attempts of swapping the parameters $\sigma_\mathrm{A}$ (and, therefore, also $\sigma_\mathrm{B}$) of randomly chosen pairs of molecules.
+Each swap attempt is accepted with the standard Metropolis-rule probability, resulting in acceptance rates of 15-30\% (SI).
 To obtain equilibrium configurations, we performed standard MD simulations for at least $500\tau_\mathrm{MD}$ at higher temperatures ($T\geq 0.42$), and Swap MC for at least 50-$200\tau_\mathrm{swap}$ at low temperatures ($50\tau_\mathrm{swap}$ is used for the three lowest studied temperatures).
-Here, $\tau_\mathrm{MD}$ and $\tau_\mathrm{swap}$ denote the orientational relaxation time during standard MD and Swap, respectively.
+Here, $\tau_\mathrm{MD}$ and $\tau_\mathrm{swap}$ denote the orientational relaxation time during standard MD and Swap.
 That configurations are truly in equilibrium is confirmed by the absence of aging (see below).
-We did not observe any signs of crystallization or structure formation in any simulations.
+We did not observe signs of crystallization in any simulations.